More than 40,000 spectators packed Allianz Stadium this week as Wrexham AFC took on Sydney FC during the club's 2025 Tour Down Under.

-Sydney FC triumphed over Wrexham AFC 2-1, in front of a record crowd for a football match at Allianz Stadium, with more than 40,000 fans in attendance.
+Sydney FC triumphed over Wrexham AFC 2-1, in front of a record crowd for a football match at the stadium.

 Wrexham AFC was founded in 1864, making it Wales' oldest professional Football Club and the third oldest in the world.

-In November 2020, shortly after football returned following the COVID-19 pandemic, actors Rob McElhenney and Ryan Reynolds made a bid to take over ownership of the football club.
-At the time, the team was playing in the fifth tier of the English football league in 2021.
+In 2021, actors Rob McElhenney and Ryan Reynolds became the new owners of the football club.
+At the time, the team was playing in the fifth tier of the English football league.

 The documentary is currently ranked at number two in Australia on Disney+ for reality shows.